 Clicking on ‘Framework Indicator’ when completing a Snapshot or Learning Story, will allow you to select statements from each framework that is enabled at your site and grade them as ‘working towards’ or ‘achieved’ You can enable/disable your desired frameworks by heading to your framework settings.
 Please note that Spotlight does not work with the Leuven Scales framework.

 Spotlight can be enabled now.
 Go to iConnect -> Settings -> Manage Permissions -> Assigned Permissions -> Enable Spotlight, then go to Event Types and enable Learning Story and/or Snapshots which form part of the Spotlight screen.

 Read the helpdesk articles here:

 We really appreciate all the feedback and ideas we’ve received with regard to implementing the EYFS reforms.
 We’re continuously developing our products to meet your needs and we always welcome your thoughts.
 After all, this has got to work for you!
-Once you’ve had a chance to check out the new screen – send us your feedback.

 Here you can interact with the wonderful community of Connect Childcare users to ask questions, post ideas, get useful advice and generally share the joy of childcare with a like-minded group.
 You’ll also keep up to speed with latest updates, tips, and insights directly from the Connect Childcare team.